-Number Type Number Initial Initial Total Total of of of Cash Purchase , Transaction Acquisition State Properties Properties Beds/Units Yield Price Costs Costs Texas (1) 4 SNF 339 8.0 % \$ 51.534 \$ 281 \$ 51.815
+Number of Type of Number of Initial Cash Purchase Total Transaction Total Acquisition State Properties Properties Beds/Units Yield Price Costs Costs Texas (1) 4 SNF 339 80 % \$ 51 534 \$ 281 \$ 51.815

 (1) The properties are leased to an affiliate of an existing operator under a 10-year lease with two 5-year renewal options.
-Additionally, the lease provides for either an earn-out payment or purchase option but not both.
+Additionally, the lease provides the operator to elect for either an earn-out payment or purchase option.
 If neither option is elected within the timeframe defined in the lease, both elections are terminated.
 The earn-out payment is available, contingent on achieving certain thresholds per the lease, beginning at the end of the second lease year through the end of the fifth lease year.
-The purchase option is available beginning at the end of the fifth lease year through the end of the seventh lease year.
+The purchase option is available beginning in the sixth lease year through the end of the seventh lease year.
 The initial cash yield is 8% for the first year, increasing to 8.25% for the second year, then increases annually by 2.0% to 4.0% based on the change in the Medicare Market Basket Rate.
 In connection with the transition, we provided the lease a 10-year working capital loan for up to \$2,000 of which \$1,867 has been funded at 8% for the first year, increasing to 8.25% for the second year, the increasing annually with the lease rate.